 Marijuana joints have a long and rich history.
 The joint has been around for a long time, and it is still used today.

 Joints are the most common type of cannabis cigarette.
 They are typically made by rolling up paper or wrapping it with tobacco leaves and then smoking them.
 Joints can also be created with rolling papers and marijuana (or hashish) without the tobacco leaves.

 What are Blunts?

 Blunts are often made from hand-rolled cigars but can also be made from tobacco leaf paper, tobacco leaf, or another blunt wrap.
 Blunt smoking is one of the most popular ways to consume cannabis.
 A hemp wrap can be used to roll blunts as well.
 Cigars or tobacco leaf wrappers used for blunts are often called "blunt wraps.”
 The term "blunt" is a slang term for a cigar that has been hollowed out and filled with marijuana.
 A blunt typically uses the same amount of tobacco as a cigar, but the tobacco is not wrapped around the cigar.

 The earliest form of marijuana consumption was smoking it in a pipe or cigar.
 The use of rolling papers came about in the 1940s, but the marijuana blunt did not become popular until the 1970s.

-The most common way to make a marijuana blunt is to use cigar papers, fill them with ground-up weed, and then roll the joint in an outer leaf of tobacco paper, sometimes called "papel."
+The most common way to make blunt is to use cigar papers, fill them with ground-up weed, and then roll the joint in an outer leaf of tobacco paper, sometimes called "papel."
 The joint itself can also be wrapped in the outer leaf if desired.